cryostatio/cryostat-legacy/COMMANDS.md

     `delete-saved foo.jfr`
     ###### synopsis
     Deletes the named recording from persistent storage.
-This does not affect any recordings in the target JVM's JFR buffer, even if the named saved recording was created from and named identically to the in-memory recording.
+This does not affect any recordings in any target JVM's JFR buffer.
     ###### see also
     * [`save`](#save)
     * [`delete`](#delete)

 * #### `search-events`
     ###### usage
-    `search-events foo`
+    `search-events targetId foo`
     ###### synopsis
-    Searches for event types that can be produced by the target JVM where the event name, category, label, etc. matches the given query (`foo`).
+    Searches for event types that can be produced by the specified target JVM where the event name, category, label, etc. matches the given query (`foo`).
     This is useful for preparing event options strings.
     ###### see also
     * [`start`](#start)
     * [`dump`](#dump)